English Church Architecture.

 WELBURN, St. John the Evangelist (SE 722 678),

-This is a large church for a very small village, designed by the Bradford ecclesiastical architects, James Mallinson (1819-84) and Thomas Healey senior (1809-62).
-Their practice (known under the title of Mallinson & Healey) could not have claimed to be a bellwether of Gothic Revivalist fashion but the buildings they erected were all worthy and substantial, significant for their attractive elevations and well composed grouping of masses rather than such luxuries as carved ornament or structural polychromy, for which there was never going to be sufficient money in the rapidly expanding West Yorkshire manufacturing towns where most of their business lay.
-The partners were chosen for this particular commission in August 1858 and asked to design a church in the Gothic style of the fourteenth century.
-The foundation stone was laid by the Earl of Carlisle on 15th March the following year (notes in the church) and work clearly advanced rapidly for the building was open for worship on 20th May 1860, albeit that the spire was not finally completed until 1865.
-The church was then but a chapel-of-ease to St. Martin's, Bulmer, a situation that was to continue until 1986.
+This is a relatively large church for a very small village, and one of Mallinson and Healey's best.
+The partners were chosen for the commission in August 1858, the foundation stone was laid by the Earl of Carlisle on 15th March the following year (notes in the church), and work had advanced sufficiently for the building to be opened for worship on 20th May 1860 even though the spire was not finally completed until 1865.
+The church was then a chapel-of-ease to St. Martin's, Bulmer, and so it remained until 1986.

-On entering the church, one notices first the semicircular projection in the northwest angle of the tower, enclosing the stair.
-The very wide arches to the transepts from the nave, rise from corbels decorated with leaf carving and the chancel arch springs from semi-octagonal responds with carved leaf capitals.
-(See the general interior view of the church, looking east, above left, and the east end of the N. transept arch, above right.)
+Inside the church one notices first the semicircular projection in the northwest angle of the tower, enclosing the stair.
+The very wide arches from the nave to the transepts rise from corbels decorated with leaf carving and the chancel arch springs from semi-octagonal responds with carved leaf capitals.
+(See the general interior view of the church, looking east, above left, and the view of the east end of the N. transept arch, above right.)
 The chancel has a panelled wagon roof but the nave roof timbers are exposed and framed in seven cants.